Updated: Aug 19, 2021

 Difference between Share Transfer and Share Allotment

 The main difference between Share Transfer and Share Allotment is about the money flow.
-For share transfer, it is the new shareholder paying the existing shareholder as purchase price of the shares on his/her hand, while share allotment, this is the company to allot new shares for new/existing shareholder to purchase, this is a way to invite new investor, or to increase the shareholding power.
+For share transfer, it is the new shareholder paying the existing shareholder as the purchase price of the shares on his/her hand, while share allotment, this is the company to allot new shares for new/existing shareholder to purchase, this is a way to invite new investor, or to increase the shareholding power.

-Another difference is that share transfer will NOT alter the shareholder portion of all members as total number issued shares will not change.
+Another difference is that share transfer will NOT alter the shareholder portion of all members as the total number of issued shares will not change.
 Yet, for share allotment, because the total number of shares will be increased, if new shares are not to all present members on a pro-rata basis, dilution will happen, and thus, approval of all current shareholders are required.

 Preparation of mandatory documents of Allotment of Shares – CASH base

-Also, for share transfer, documents are submitted to Inland Revenue Department (IRD), while share allotment, documents are submitted to Companies Registry (CR) instead, and financial reports are no required to submit as well; where upon completion of Know Your Customer (KYC) process by the agent (if applicable), below are the documents to be prepared:-
+Also, for share transfer, documents are submitted to Inland Revenue Department (IRD), while share allotment, documents are submitted to Companies Registry (CR) instead, and financial reports are no required to submit as well; whereupon completion of Know Your Customer (KYC) process by the agent (if applicable), below are the documents to be prepared:-

 Application of Shares – by new/existing shareholder to the Company stating mainly

 His/her particulars to enter into the Register of Members of the Company;

 Director’s resolution – mandatory internal record to be signed by all the directors;